PhysiCell-Tools/Studio-Guide/README.md

 * `enable` - check if you are providing a text file that contains data for the initial conditions of cells, including their positions, cell types, etc.
 * === Cells' global behaviors
 *  `virtual walls` - if checked, indicates that cells should be nudged away from the domain boundaries when they get too close
-*  `disable springs` - if checked, do not perform elastic spring attachments between cells

 [ [top](#physicell-studio-user-guide)] [[Config Basics](#config-basics)] [[Microenvironment](#microenvironment)] [[Cell Types](#cell-types)] [[User Params](#user-params)] [[Rules](#rules)] [[ICs](#ics-initial-conditions)] [[Run](#run)] [[Plot](#plot)] [[Plot 3D](#plot-3d)]